Kitware/VTK/Utilities/Upgrading/README.WindowsMangling.txt

 UNICODE is defined.
 The method is no longer virtual so user code must define a GetClassNameInternal protected method instead of GetClassName in order to override it.
-Since most user code defines the method with vtkTypeRevisionMacro anyway this should not require many changes.
+Since most user code defines the method with vtkTypeMacro anyway this should not require many changes.